 Lids from large plastic boxes or shallow food trays work better because they don't flip over.
 They are big enough to accommodate the whole tortoise, not just his front legs.
 Although, when the water dish is this large, tortoises are more likely to pee and poo in it.
 Just change the water when soiled, or at least daily.

 For new hatchlings I like to use very shallow plastic lids from small coffee canisters (small black lid in pic above) or other food containers.
-My favorite ones are the ribbed Servalier lids from Tupperware.
+My favorite ones are these ribbed Tupperware lids.
 Small babies can easily drink water between the grooves (pic).
-Even tiny 10-15 g hatchlings can climb in and out of them with ease.
+Even tiny hatchlings can climb in and out of them with ease.
 These lids are available in multiple colors and sizes.

 Out of need, I created my own heavy-weight dishes, the "tile bowls" and "tile plates." :O) I glue lightweight plastic lids or shallow dishes onto a flat tiles (pic) with aquarium sealant.
 This makes the dishes heavier and much more stable.
 The bigger the tile, the more anchored to the ground the dish will be.
 On a soft and fluffy substrate, a larger tile will work better to weigh the cup down.

 For subadults and small adult Star tortoises, or other similar sized tortoises, plastic kitchen dishpans or litter boxes make great indoor "wading pools."
 Just cut an appropriately sized entry door.
 Not pretty or natural looking, but very practical.
 They have a large water area, but are still easy to clean. :O)